facioquo/stock-indicators-python-quickstart/README.md

       ))
    ```

-   > For a quickstart that includes converting quotes from Pandas DataFrame, see our online ReplIt code example: [Williams Fractal indicator](https://replit.com/@daveskender/Stock-Indicators-for-Python-Williams-Fractal).
+   > These `quotes` can now be used and reused with the `stock-indicators` library.
+For a quickstart that includes converting quotes from **Pandas DataFrame**, see our online _ReplIt_ code example for the [Williams Fractal indicator](https://replit.com/@daveskender/Stock-Indicators-for-Python-Williams-Fractal).

-4. Calculate an indicator from the quotes
+4. Calculate [an indicator](https://python.stockindicators.dev/indicators) from the `quotes`

    ```python
    # calculate 5-period simple moving average
    results = indicators.get_sma(quotes, 5)
    ```

-5. Print the `results` to console
+5. Configure the `results` console output

    ```python
    # show the first 30 periods, for brevity